sony-string/sony-string/README.md

 # About me
    <img align="right" width="350" src="/assets/programming.gif" alt="Coding gif" />
-  🎓 I am a student at Chungbuk University in Korea: major in computer science.
+  🎓 In the middle of a bachelor's course: major in computer science.
   <br/><br/>
   📧 my_email_adress == <a href="sctoa1@gmail.com">sctoa1@gmail.com</a>
   <br/><br/>